Metal Punching Services

 When to Use Metal Punching?

-Metal punching can be very cost-effective for batch production or series manufacturing.
+Metal punching can be very cost-effective for batch production and series manufacturing.
 Here are a few questions to answer for determining if punching is the right fit for your needs.

 First, how many parts are you looking to produce?
 The setup of a turret punch press can easily take 30 minutes, depending on the complexity of the job.
 If the volumes are small and the parts are flat, it’s entirely possible that the same job can be performed on a laser cutter in less time than it takes to even set up the turret punch, making it a much more cost-efficient alternative.